 “It is essential though that older people seek help as soon as possible to prevent a trip to hospital if their condition gets worse.
 And the earlier the better is the approach to take.”

 “People often don’t seek advice for their wheezes, coughs and sneezes because they don’t think it’s serious enough, or they don’t want to waste their pharmacist’s time.
-But no problem is too small for your local pharmacist, who is a highly trained and trusted source of health advice.”
+No problem is too small for your local pharmacist, who is a highly trained source of health advice.”